tewhatuora/api-standards/docs/api-security/09-TokenProtectionandClientAuthentication.md

 One of the big risks with OAuth 2.0 and OpenID Connect is token theft, where an access token is captured and used to obtain information from an API Provider's protected resource.

-OpenID Connect provides a mechanism (Demonstrating Proof of Possession) that strengthens the client authentication and helps to verify that the access token belongs to the API Consumer client.
+OpenID Connect provides a mechanism of demonstrating Proof of Possession (DPoP) that strengthens the client authentication and helps to verify that the access token belongs to the API Consumer client.
 It:

 - Links the access token to the client
 - The client presenting the access token has to provide proof of possession of the Access token and the identity of the client to the resource server